edgenet/qml-drops/README.md

 You will need [Qt 5](http://www.qt.io/download-open-source/) and a fully-functioning environment for Qt that can build and deploy to Android.

-Qt features [a guide for Android](http://qt-project.org/doc/qt-5/android-support.html) that you can refer to for tips on getting started.
+Qt features [a guide for Android](http://qt-project.org/doc/qt-5/android-support.html) but here are a few tips to get you started:

+* You will need the Android [SDK](https://developer.android.com/sdk/index.html) and [NDK](https://developer.android.com/tools/sdk/ndk/index.html).
+Install them to any path you like, but you will eventually need to point the Qt Creator IDE to them.
+* You will need Java 7 - JRE and JDK, and 'ant'.
+You can usually get these through your package manager.
+* You don't need the Eclipse IDE or bundle - all work is done from the command line or through the Qt Creator IDE.

-At the end of this step, you should be able to use the Qt Creator IDE to build and deploy an out-of-the-box simple 'Hello World' app for QML.
+At the end of this setup, you should be able to use the Qt Creator IDE to build and deploy an out-of-the-box simple 'Hello World' app for QML.

 To ready your device for deployment: